Toronto Maple Leafs: Retired numbers

-Hall of Famers
+Hall of Fame

-The Toronto Maple Leafs acknowledge an affiliation with 75 inductees of the Hockey Hall of Fame.
-The 75 inductees include 62 former players as well as 13 builders of the sport.
+The Toronto Maple Leafs acknowledge an affiliation with 78 inductees of the Hockey Hall of Fame, including 64 former players as well as 13 builders of the sport.
 The Maple Leafs have the greatest number of players inducted into the Hockey Hall of Fame of any NHL team.
 The 13 individuals recognized as builders of the sport include former Maple Leafs broadcasters, executives, head coaches, and other personnel relating to the club's operations.
 Inducted in 2017, Dave Andreychuk was the latest Maple Leafs player to be inducted into the Hockey Hall of Fame.

 In addition to players and builders, five broadcasters for the Maple Leafs were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
-In 1984, Foster Hewitt, a radio broadcaster, was awarded the Hall of Fame's inaugural Foster Hewitt Memorial Award, an award named after Hewitt.
-Hewitt was already inducted as a builder into the Hall of Fame before the award's inception.
+In 1984, radio broadcaster Foster Hewitt was awarded the Hall of Fame's inaugural Foster Hewitt Memorial Award, an award named after him.
+Before the award's creation, Hewitt had already been inducted as a builder into the Hall of Fame.
 Other Maple Leafs broadcasters that received the award include Wes McKnight in 1986, Bob Cole in 2007, Bill Hewitt in 2007 and Joe Bowen in 2018.